MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-documents-tab-entity-main-form.md

 search.app:
   - D365CE
 ---
-# Add the Documents tab to the main form for an entity
+# Add the SharePoint documents tab to the main form for an entity
 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-The documents section tab on an entity main form helps users discover and use the SharePoint integration features that are available.
+Adding a tab on an entity main form to display SharePoint documents helps users discover and use the SharePoint integration features that are available in a model-driven app.

 ![Document files tab](media/document-files-tab.png)